FALL GALA & PERFORMANCE

 BAIT Part 1 || Ready Freddy's?!
 January Edition || IMMERSION || Spring Party 2016 || She Who Tells a Story || FUSE 2016

 Suku Dance Lab is a Brooklyn based dance-theater company founded by Talia Moreta and Belinda Adam.
-Our works have been presented with The Creator’s Collective’s event at Pop up Performance, Dixon Place, WMAAC Moving Beauty Series, Pushing Progress Showcase Series, and with WAXworks.
+Our works have been presented at many events from THE CREATORS COLLECTIVE, and at Dixon Place, WMAAC Moving Beauty Series, Pushing Progress Showcase Series, and WAXworks.
 Suku Dance Lab aims to create accessible and relatable performances rooted in dance and theater.
 Holding collaboration at the center of our process, Suku Dance Lab calls upon various dance lineages, elements of voice, and live music to establish a dynamic and nuanced lens through which to examine community - how human experiences can be deeply unique and simultaneously universal.

 Take a look at the first part of the collaboration with Stephanie Singer, exploring the NYC landscape through music and dance.
 Stephanie, in collaboration with Gina Ricker, are further developing these themes in the next phase of this project.